Treats and prevents flare-ups of ulcerative colitis.

 Warnings While Using This Medicine

 - The Apriso? extended-release capsules contain aspartame, which may be a problem for people who have phenylketonuria (PKU).
-Tell your doctor if you have PKU before taking these capsules.
+Tell your doctor if you have PKU before you take these capsules.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

-- Carefully follow all directions if you are changing from one brand of this medicine to a different brand.
-Different brands have different directions because they do not all work the same way.
+- Carefully follow all directions if you are changing from one brand of this medicine to another brand.
+Different brands may have different instructions because they are not the exact same formulation.

 Possible Side Effects While Using This Medicine